charlierdm/Ether/README.md

 ```
 npm start
 ```
-The site will load in your browser, if for any reason it doesn't, click >> [Visit Ether](http://localhost:3000/)
+The site will load in your browser, if for any reason it doesn't, click >> [http://localhost:3000/](http://localhost:3000/)